Undergraduate Applicants: How to Apply

 High School Transcript and proof of graduation (or equivalent)

 High school transcripts are an essential component of the admission decision for all freshman/first-year applicants and for transfer applicants with fewer than 30 post-high school credits.

 High school transcripts for transfer applicants with more than 30 post-high school credits are considered only when needed to satisfy the admission requirement in mathematics.

-All freshman/first year applicants and transfers with fewer than 60 post-high school credits must submit proof of graduation or equivalent at the point of admission or as soon as the credential is conferred if after admission.
+All freshman/first year applicants and all transfers with fewer than 60 post-high school college credits must submit proof of graduation or equivalent at the point of admission or as soon as the credential is conferred if after admission.